 Trufflepig exists to deliver transformative and joyful travel for our clients, in a way that’s respectful, protective of and beneficial towards the ecosystems and cultures wherein we operate, and which provides meaningful, sustainable and fair employment to the Trufflepig community.

 We want our trips to change/enhance/open/blow our clients’ minds.

 We want to have a positive, protective impact on the ecosystems wherein we operate, and on the communities we visit.

 We want our operations to provide rewarding, sustainable, interesting work to our employees, and to the partners with whom we work.

-Supporting this top level mission is a series of Guiding Principles which help us actually put in practise the fine sentiments above, themselves backed up by numerous points of process to connect the big picture with the every-day detail.
+On an every day basis, we keep our eyes on this top-level mission with a series of Guiding Principles which help us actually put in practise the fine sentiments above, themselves backed up by numerous points of process to connect the big picture with the every-day detail.